Atsugi: Climate

 Atsugi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Atsugi is 13.4 °C. The average annual rainfall is 1906 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.5 °C, and lowest in January, at around 2.3 °C.

 Demographics

-Per Japanese census data, the population of Atsugi has grown steadily over the past century.
+Per Japanese census data, the population of Atsugi grew rapidly during the late 20th century and has plateaued in the 21st.

 History

 The area around present-day Atsugi city has been inhabited for thousands of years.
 Archaeologists have found ceramic shards from the Jōmon period at numerous locations in the area.
 By the Kamakura period, this area part of the Mōri shōen, part of the holdings of Ōe no Hiromoto.
 His descendants, the Mōri clan later ruled Chōshū domain.
 During the Kamakura period, the area was also known for its foundry industry for the production of bells for Buddhist temples.
 The area came under the control of the Ashikaga clan in the early Muromachi period and was later part of the territories of the Later Hōjō clan from Odawara.
 With the start of the Edo period, the area was tenryō territory controlled directly by the Tokugawa shogunate, but administered through various hatamoto, as well as exclaves under the control of Odawara Domain, Sakura Domain, Mutsuura Domain, Ogino-Yamanaka Domain and Karasuyama Domain.
 After the Meiji Restoration, the area was consolidated into Aikō District of Kanagawa Prefecture by 1876.
 Atsugi town was created on April 1, 1889, through merger of several small hamlets, with the establishment of the modern municipalities system.
 Atsugi was elevated to city status on February 1, 1955, through merger with neighboring Mutsuai Village, Koaiyu Village, Tamagawa Village and Minamimori Village.
 The city expanded on July 8, 1958, through merger with neighboring Echi Village, and with Aikawa Village from Naka District.
 On September 30, 1956, Ogino Village joined with Atsugi.
 In April 2000, Atsugi exceeded 200,000 in population and was proclaimed a special city with increased autonomy from the central government.